Catch You

-"Catch You" is a song by the British recording artist Sophie Ellis-Bextor for her third album, Trip the Light Fantastic (2007).
+"Catch You" is a song by the British singer Sophie Ellis-Bextor for her third studio album, Trip the Light Fantastic (2007).
 It was written by Cathy Dennis, Rhys Barker and Greg Kurstin and produced by Kurstin.
 It was released as the album's first single on 19 February 2007.
 "Catch You" is a pop rock song and talks about Bextor chasing the guy that she wants.

 It received mostly positive reviews from music critics, who commended the infusion of rock guitars and electronic beats, while calling it a strident and very good song.
 A music video was directed by Sophie Muller and it shows Sophie chasing a guy in Venice.
-The song performed moderately on the charts, reaching number 8 on the UK Singles Chart, peaking inside the top twenty on the Italian and Russian Singles Chart and inside the top fifty on the other countries.
+The song performed moderately on the charts, reached number three on the Scottish Singles Charts, number eight on the UK Singles Chart, peaking inside the top twenty on the Italian and Russian Singles Chart and inside the top fifty on the other countries.

 Background and composition

 The single was first announced on New Year's Eve 2006, where Ellis-Bextor performed the song on the BBC's "New Year Live" show.
 "Catch You" was written by Cathy Dennis and co-written by Greg Kurstin and Rhys Barker and produced by Greg Kurstin.
 It is a pop rock song and combines guitars, zingy keyboards, nu wave angular guitars with a nagging pop melody.
 The lyrics concern Sophie possibly bugging various parts of her love interest's flat (mailbox, "easy chair", flatscreen), in the hope that she will "catch him".